Asia-Pacific Center for Security Studies

-The Daniel K. Inouye Asia-Pacific Center for Security Studies (DKI APCSS) is a U.S. Department of Defense institute that officially opened Sept.
-4, 1995, in Honolulu, Hawaii.
+The Daniel K. Inouye Asia-Pacific Center for Security Studies (DKI APCSS) is a U.S. Department of Defense institute that officially opened September 4, 1995, in Honolulu, Hawaii.
 The Center addresses regional and global security issues, inviting military and civilian representatives of the United States and Asia-Pacific nations to its comprehensive program of executive reeducation and workshops, both in Hawaii and throughout the Asia-Pacific region.

 The Center supports the Under Secretary of Defense for Policy and the U.S. Pacific Command by developing and sustaining relationships among security practitioners and national security establishments throughout the region.
 DKI APCSS’ mission is to build capacities and communities of interest by educating, connecting, and empowering security practitioners to advance Indo-Pacific security.
-It is one of the Department of Defense’s five regional security studies centers.
+It is one of the Department of Defense's five regional security studies centers.

 The Center focuses on Executive Education via both resident and regional events.
 These academic events include resident courses and outreach events such as mini-courses, conferences and research projects.
 Senior military and government decision-makers in security-related positions from throughout the region participate in DKI APCSS courses.
 The Daniel K. Inouye Asia-Pacific Center for Security Studies is located on Fort DeRussy, in Waikiki, Hawaii.

-Background

-U.S. Senator Daniel Inouye, after visiting the George C. Marshall European Center for Security Studies, felt the Asia-Pacific region could benefit from an executive education and conference program.
-In 1994 Inouye introduced congressional language to establish the Asia-Pacific Center for Security Studies in Hawaii.
-The language instructed the Navy to use $3 million of existing budgeted funds and create the Center as a direct reporting unit to Commander USPACOM.

-On Sept.
-4, 1995, APCSS was officially established during a ceremony at the Hilton Hawaiian Village in Honolulu.
-William J. Perry, then U.S. Secretary of Defense and General John Shalikashvili, Chairman of the Joint Chiefs of Staff, joined Admiral Richard C. Macke, Commander USPACOM and 33 foreign dignitaries opening the center.

-DoD Directive 5200.38 giving official authorization to the Center was signed Jan.
-29, 1996.

-In October 1995, the center moved from Camp Smith into the Waikiki Trade Center in Hawaii.